On this page we introduce Spotted by Locals, and explain why we love working with travel publications & newspapers.

-De Volkskrant – the largest quality newspaper in The Netherlands – has produced a series of 56 two page articles for its Saturday Travel section in 2014 & 2015.
-Browse the PDFs here or read the full articles online (translated to Dutch).
+De Volkskrant – the largest quality newspaper in The Netherlands – has produced a series of 56 two page articles for its Saturday Travel section.
+Read the full articles online (in Dutch).

-Sueddeutsche Zeitung – the largest German national subscription daily newspaper – has produced two spring (2009 & 2011) series of articles with local travel tips in cooperation with us.
-Read all online articles here
+One of the UK’s largest dailies has produced an online series of articles with local travel tips in cooperation with us.
+Read all online articles here.

-We’d love to talk about how we can add value to your publication in a personal meeting, or a telephone / Skype call.
+We’d love to talk about how we can add value to your publication in a personal meeting, or a telephone / video call.